-With Franklin’s FNP Certificate program, you’ll learn and practice your newfound technical skills in a simulated lab environment.
 Later, you’ll refine your skills with a real-world internship that lets you put learned theories into clinical practice to provide comprehensive nursing care.
 These clinical experiences will expose you to patients at all life stages from birth through end of life.
 This allows you the flexibility to complete hours in pediatrics, women’s health, and a specialty rotation once you’ve completed your primary care hours.

 Save time and tuition with a transfer-friendly, post-graduate FNP Certificate program